riongull/notes/Dash-MN-notes.md

-vote-many          # Vote on a Dash initiative vote-alias         # Vote on a Dash initiative vote               # Vote on a Dash initiative/budget getvotes           # Show current masternode budgets getinfo            # Show current masternode budgets show               # Show all budgets projection         # Show the projection of which proposals will be paid the next cycle
+vote-many          # Vote on a Dash initiative vote-alias         # Vote on a Dash initiative vote               # Vote on a Dash initiative/budget getvotes           # Show current masternode budgets  (DEPRECATED?) getinfo            # Show current masternode budgets show               # Show all budgets projection         # Show the projection of which proposals will be paid the next cycle